Project 1: macOS Clean Install & Device Sync

 • GUID Partition Map (partition scheme)

-• This ensured that the drive was fully clean and properly prepared for a fresh install.
+• Ensured the drive was fully clean and properly prepared for a fresh install.

 3. Reinstalled macOS